Mossop/hgchangefeed/README.md

 `delete` will delete the repository from the database.

 Generally you will use `init` to create the database and then `update` to pull the initial changesets in.
+The repository will not be visible on the website until `update` has been run once.
 After that a cron job running `update` will keep things updated.